MichaelHopwood/PI-Python/README.md

 | get_value | Grab value of tag in inputted range and interval |

 ### interfacePithon
-*decomissioned due to lack of development of AFBufferSystem on PI end*
+*Decomissioned due to lack of development of AFBufferOption on PI end*

 | Function | Description |
 | ------ | ----------- |